Grace Kwan: 1994-1997

 Following the departure of Simon Hilton-Jones (John Wraight) from Shortland Street clinic, Chief Executive Officer Michael McKenna (Paul Gittins) decided to poach Grace from his rival Sir Bruce Warner's (Ken Blackburn) St Catherine’s clinic, as part of a plan to open a High Dependency Unit.
 Bruce was devastated to hear Grace was leaving and made a hugely public announcement of his love for her in the Kennedy's bar, to which she rejected him.
 Grace began work at Shortland Street, though her naturally flirtatious manner led many to believe she was having an affair with both Bruce and Michael - resulting in Michael's wife Alex (Liddy Holloway) confronting the duo at the opening of the HDU; whilst her direct communication style put her offside with the other doctors on staff.

 With the staffing needs changing in order to support the HDU, Grace was able to put forward best friend Ellen Crozier (Robyn Malcolm) for the Director of Nursing position.
 However their friendship was soon tested when Guy Warner (Craig Parker) started investigating an old drug trial that may have resulted in patients developing epilepsy.
 Grace was a supervisor of the trial and Ellen’s daughter Minnie Crozier was a participant.
 Uncovering her old mentor’s corruption, the trial was referred to a special commission and Minnie did not have epilepsy.
 In May, the hospital was placed under the management of Australian company Ideal Health.
-Soon after Ideal purchased St Catherine’s and Grace was offered the role of Head of Surgery there, however she decided decided to invest more money into Shortland Street along with other clinic staff when it adopted a cooperative model.
+Soon after Ideal purchased St Catherine’s and Grace was offered the role of Head of Surgery there, however she decided to invest more money into Shortland Street along with other clinic staff when it adopted a cooperative model.